igergo99/Accountant-Office-Project/README.md

 3. In the VS Code open the folder you created in step 1.
 You should see something like this: Screenshot1

 4. Navigate either with the terminal or in the VS Code integrated terminal to here:
-'your project folder'/accountant-office/src
+'your project folder'/accountant-office/src

 and hit:
 npm start